ihh/funkscene/README.md

 An earlier prototype, [Schooz](https://github.com/ihh/schooz), started as an investigation of functional programming techniques for CYO.
-(A true CYO FP language might look a bit more like Logo+ChoiceScript+Markdown, rather than JavaScript+ChoiceScript+Markdown+lots of game-focused hacks.)
+(A purists' CYO FP language, useful e.g. for didactic purposes, might look a bit more like Logo+ChoiceScript+Markdown, rather than JavaScript+ChoiceScript+Markdown+lots of game-oriented hacks.)

-The nascent debugger (such as it is) was influenced by InkleWriter and Twine, and uses Alexis Jacomy's [sigma.js](https://github.com/jacomyal/sigma.js).
+The nascent debugger (such as it is) was influenced by InkleWriter and Twine, and uses Alexis Jacomy's [sigma.js](https://github.com/jacomyal/sigma.js) graph rendering library.

 The FunkScene Language
 ======================